fktn-k/fkYAML/docs/mkdocs/docs/api/macros.md

 The fkYAML library targets C++11, but also supports some features introduced in later C++ standards.
 For those new features, the library implements some preprocessor checks to determine the C++ standard based on preprocessor macros such as `__cplusplus`, `_HAS_CXX14` or `_MSVC_LANG`.
 By defining any of the following symbols, the internal check is overridden and the provided C++ standard is unconditionally assumed.
-This can be helpful for compilers that only implement parts of the standard and would be detected incorrectly.
+This can be helpful for compilers that only implement parts of the standard and the standard would be detected incorrectly.

 | Name               | Description                               |
 | ------------------ | ----------------------------------------- |